-- Avoid full-throttle starts and rapid acceleration. - Do not change the oil until the scheduled maintenance time. - Avoid hard braking for the first 200 miles (300 km).
+- Avoid full-throttle starts and rapid acceleration. - Do not change the oil until the scheduled maintenance time. - Avoid hard braking for the first 200 miles (300 km). - Do not tow a trailer.

 You should also follow these recommendations with an overhauled or exchanged engine, or when the brakes are replaced.